epicmaxco/vuestic-admin/docs/pre-production.md

 ```
 VUE_APP_INCLUDE_DEMOS=true
 ```
 Demos are included in staging build by default.
-They're not present in production to minify overload.
+They're not present in production because of significant impact on bundle size.